-Each view includes options to add object fields so that your users can view relevant information about your records on your live app pages.
-Forms, tables, lists and details views, for example, allow you to add object fields from a list in the Fields section of the Settings page:
+Each view includes options to add table fields so that your users can view relevant information about your records on your live app pages.
+Forms, grids, lists, and details views, for example, allow you to add table fields from a list in the Fields section of the Settings page:

 You can learn more about adding fields to different field types in the view articles here.

 I can’t copy/move my view to another page

 Only the pages where the view can be moved or copied to will be highlighted in the Pages list.
 These will be pages created using the same or a connected table to the view being copied or moved will be available.
 For example, if you have a Company table and a Notes table that aren't connected, a company Details view will not be able to be moved or copied to a page displaying a note Details view.